godotengine/godot-docs/classes/class_surfacetool.rst

 - void **add_normal** **(** :ref:`Vector3<class_Vector3>` normal **)**

-Specifies a normal for the next vertex to use.
+Specifies a normal to use for the *next* vertex.
+If every vertex needs to have this information set and you fail to submit it for the first vertex, this information may not be used at all.

 ----